I Have Vulvodynia, How Can Therapy Help Me?

 Perhaps one approach will have the most impact, but we don’t know what that will be for you.
 That’s why we advocate for shrinking pain from many angles.

 The highest quality of scientific and clinical evidence is in support of psychotherapy and pelvic physical therapy approaches for the treatment of vulvodynia.
-This might be surprising, because we reflexively think of pain as something “medical” and requiring a medical approach.
-To really shrink the pain and the life impact of vulvodynia, we have to embrace its true multifactorial nature and pursue a whole-person, multimodal treatment path.
+This might be surprising, because we reflexively think of pain as something “medical” and requiring a mostly or primarily medical approach.
+Research shows that this is less true for chronic pain, like vulvodynia.